 Counseling Services Staff will provide care to students with mental health, social, and emotional problems that interfere with their personal, interpersonal, and academic lives.
 Students will be treated based upon short-term, time-limited counseling that emphasizes life skills enhancement.
 Students with more specialized counseling needs (including those who would benefit from longer-term counseling) will be provided with appropriate referral information for treatment in the community.
 All decisions about the provision of counseling services to a student will be made solely on the basis of clinical judgment and the availability of necessary resources and are not based on the student's race, color, religion, gender/gender expression, age, sexual orientation, marital status, national origin, disability, or status as a disabled veteran.
 If you are referred to an outside resource, you are responsible for any fees associated with such service.

-To best meet the needs of as many students as possible, we have established a limit to the type and amount of services available.
-While many students utilize an average of 5 sessions, students who are deemed to be within SIUE Counseling Services’ scope of practice can be seen for up to 10 sessions per year, up to a maximum of 40 sessions total during their time at SIUE.
-Students who need longer term services and/or would be best served by an outside agency will be referred to other sources of assistance.
+To best meet the needs of as many students as possible, there is a limit to the type and amount of services available.
+Students who are deemed to be within SIUE Counseling Services' scope of practice can be seen for up to 10 individual counseling sessions per presenting issue as determined appropriate by the Counseling Services Clinical Team.
+Possible exceptions to this limit will be decided by the Clinical Team.
+Students who complete 10 sessions and subsequently return to Counseling Services for the same issue will be referred to a community provider.

 At times, counseling demands may exceed our Department’s resources.
 If you come during one of these high demand periods, you might be placed on a waiting list or referred to another agency.
 In the event of an emergency, persons will be asked to complete a crisis form, and be seen by a counseling services staff member to assess safety and determine treatment direction.